Verckys Kiamuangana Mateta: Family and relationships

 Verckys was the father of seventeen children from several relationships.
 With his childhood beloved and legal wife, Lucie Caroline Bola, whom he married in 1971, he had four children: Solange (born 1965), Rolly (1967), Jean-Yves (1971), and Annie (1973).
-He also fathered four children with Christine Mireille Simone Ngoie Juster—Nicole (1975), Sylvie (1977), David (1978), and Ancy (1990), the latter of whom was regarded as having inherited her father's musical talent.
+He also fathered four children with Christine Mireille Simone Ngoie Juster: Nicole (1975), Sylvie (1977), David (1978), and Ancy (1990), the latter of whom was regarded as having inherited her father's musical talent.
 Christine died in Kinshasa on 12 July 2021.
 With Stéphanie Feza, who died in 1998, he had two children: Christian (1981) and Deborah (1996).
-Three other children—Mamitsha (1967), Gisèle (1970), and Émilia (born in the 1990s)—were born of common-law unions.
+Three other children: Mamitsha (1967), Gisèle (1970), and Émilia (born in the 1990s), were born of common-law unions.
 In total, Verckys had thirteen recognized biological children: nine daughters and four sons.

 In early April 2022, while still legally married to Lucie Caroline Bola, Verckys formalized a marriage to Séraphine Kondoli Kiamutu, also known as Séraphine Kiriza, with whom he had reportedly shared a relationship for 29 years.
 This decision was met with strong opposition from his children.
 On 21 April, his thirteen children jointly signed a procuration spéciale (special power of attorney) objecting to the planned marriage, scheduled for 23 April.
-In the document, they raised concerns about the legality and morality of the union, citing that their father remained married to Lucie Bola and had suffered a stroke, impairing his cognitive capacity to make informed decisions.
-They asserted that he lacked the mental clarity to consent to a new marriage and, on that basis, unanimously opposed the ceremony.
-Despite their objections, the marriage proceeded on the scheduled date in Kinshasa, held on Avenue de l'OUA in the Gombe commune.
+In the document, they raised concerns about the legality and morality of the union, citing that their father remained married to Lucie Bola and had suffered a stroke that impaired his cognitive capacity to make informed decisions.
+They also asserted that he lacked the mental clarity to consent to a new marriage and, on that basis, unanimously opposed the ceremony.
+Despite their objections, the marriage proceeded on the scheduled date in Kinshasa, and was held on Avenue de l'OUA in Gombe.

-In November 2022, Congolese news outlet Dépêche.cd reported that Verckys had four additional children with Séraphine, two sons and two daughters, bringing the total number of his children to seventeen.
+In November 2022, Congolese news outlet Dépêche.cd reported that Verckys had four additional children with Séraphine, two sons and two daughters, which brings the total number of his children to seventeen.